ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 The functions in this section were created to allow developers this control.

-### Identifiers change when destination collections are different
+### When destination collections are different

-If we load a document to the same collection as the source, then the ID is preserved and no special approach is needed.
-Deletion in the source results in sending a single delete command in the destination for a given ID.
-If documents are updated and not deleted in the source, they will simply be updated in the destination.

-But, when we load documents to different collections, then the [ID](../../../server/ongoing-tasks/etl/raven#documents-identifiers) is different.
+**If we ETL to a different collection than the source**,
-The source isn't aware of the new IDs created.
+the source isn't aware of the new IDs created.
 This forces us to load new documents with incremented IDs instead of overwriting the fields in existing documents.
+RavenDB has to create a new, updated document in the destination with an [incremented server-made identity](../../../server/ongoing-tasks/etl/raven#documents-identifiers).
+You can then choose if you want to delete the old version in the destination by selecting `return false` in the transform script function [deleteDocumentsBehavior](../../../server/ongoing-tasks/etl/raven#deletions-generic-function).

 * Each updated version of the document gets a [server generated ID](../../../client-api/document-identifiers/working-with-document-identifiers#server-side-generated-ids) in which the number at the end is incremented with each version.